Efrat-Taig/ControlNet-ColorGrid/README.md

 To use the model, begin with an inference step:

 1. **Install Requirements and Set Up Inference:**
-   - To access the BRIA models for academic purposes, please complete the form linked [here](https://huggingface.co).
+   - Access the BRIA models from [here](https://huggingface.co/briaai).
 Once approved, you can download the model from Hugging Face or proceed with the following instructions.

 2. **Log into Hugging Face and Set Up Access Token:**
    - Create a read-only token on Hugging Face: